jetperch/pymonocypher/README.md

 The Python binding API mirrors the underlying C API, but with simplifications to only pass bytes objects, not uint8_t * and length.

+## Installation

+You can install directly from pypi:

+    pip install pymonocypher

+You can then use pymonocypher:

+    python
+    >>> import monocypher
+    >>> monocypher.blake2b(b'hello world')